CDRT/docs/bios/settings/thinkstation/security.md

 <details><summary>Set Power-On Password</summary>
 Option to set, change or delete the Power-On Password.

 **Note**.
-To delete Power-On Password, enter blank fields foe each new password line item.
+To delete Power-On Password, enter blank fields for each new password line item.

 While enabling the following parameters are available TBD:
 1. [ Enter New Password ]